humayanalrosid/aicoder/README.md

 ## Who maintains and contributes to AI Coder?

-AI Coder is maintained by Humayun Al Rosid, a software engineer and AI enthusiast.
-You can contact him at humayunalrosid3@gmail.com or @humayanalrosid.

 If you want to contribute to AI Coder, you can fork this repository and submit a pull request with your changes.
 You can also report any issues or suggest any features on the Issues tab.